 You can get many of your Medicare Part D drugs sent to your home through mail.
 There is no charge for shipping if you use regular delivery.
 Find out more about using mail order for your prescription drugs.

-You must use the in-network providers except in emergency or urgent care situations.
+You must use an in-network provider except in emergency or urgent care situations.
 If you obtain routine care from out-of-network-providers, neither Medicare nor CareSource will be responsible for the costs, unless specifically authorized by CareSource.
-You must use in-network pharmacies to access the prescription drug benefit, except under non-routine circumstances when you cannot reasonably use an in-network pharmacy.
+You must use in-network pharmacies to access your prescription drug benefit, except under non-routine circumstances when you cannot reasonably use an in-network pharmacy.